The rose cuttings have rooted and it is now time to pot them on. Planting rooted rose cuttings is easy enough for anyone.

 Using your tool poke it down into the medium and under the cutting roots, gently lift and loosen the medium as you pull out the cuttings.

-(the full length video will show it much better)
+(the full-length video will show it much better)

-Potting rooted rose cuttings
+Planting rooted rose cuttings

-Gently fill with more potting soil until there is only about 1/2 inch left to the rim of the pot.
+Carefully fill with more potting soil until there is only about 1/2 inch left to the rim of the pot.